 One of the worst things a caregiver can do to themselves is expect to be able to take on the job alone.
 This is a recipe for stress, fatigue, and burnout.

-Be realistic about the number of hours you can dedicate to care without sacrificing the responsibilities of your job, household, and family duties.
+Be realistic about the number of hours you can dedicate to care without sacrificing your job, household, and family responsibilities.
 Lean on help from nearby relatives or professional care to fill in the remaining gaps.

 How to do it: